It’s time… February 22nd 2018 is when the Notifiable Data Breaches scheme amendment to the Australian Privacy Act 1988 comes into effect.

 There are three simple steps you can take to reduce the risk your firm has:

-Nimbus Cloud Document Management brilliantly covers the first two scenarios, delivering significantly lower risk of an NDB occurring for your firm.
+Nimbus Cloud Document Management System brilliantly covers the first two scenarios, delivering significantly lower risk of an NDB occurring for your firm.

 So before you sign the professional indemnity insurance renewal cheque – give the Nimbus Portal Solutions team a call.
 You know it makes sense.